moj-analytical-services/vega-lite-away-day/README.md

 #### Authoring HTML with Jinja

-This is a good template to start with: https://data.london.gov.uk/dataset/average-income-tax-payers-borough
+This is a good template to start with: https://github.com/moj-analytical-services/kpi-dashboard

-www/chart_specs is where the Vega-lite code for the data is stored.
-If you are using csv data you can put it in www/data, and point to it in the vega-lite code.
+www/chart_specs is where the Vega-lite code for the visualisation is stored.

+If you are using csv data you can put it in www/data, and point to it in the vega-lite visualisation code (in www/chart_specs).

-Then point to the name of the chart_specs file in main.py 'charts' section.
+Then point to the name of the chart_specs file name in main.py 'charts' section.

 Run main.py, which will then generate dashboard.html.